Aayman-star/Fastapi-taskapp-Nextjs/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-Personal Edits
+## Personal Edits

 At this point the app has nextjs front-end ,python fastapi backend and sqlite3 as the database.
 The app has the following features:

---Adding a todo
+- Adding a todo
---Marking a todo as checked,the checked todo has a strike-through line --Deleting an individual todo
+- Marking a todo as checked,the checked todo has a strike-through line
+- Deleting an individual todo
---Deleting all todos through one Delete Button --Editing individual todos
+- Deleting all todos through one Delete Button
+- Editing individual todos

 There is room for the addition of more features,and off course user indentification